MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/across-teams-settings.md

 ms.author: jswymer
 ---

-# Modifica della società e di altre impostazioni in Teams
+# <a name="changing-company-and-other-settings-in-teams"></a>Modifica della società e di altre impostazioni in Teams

 [!INCLUDE [online_only](includes/online_only.md)]